ProfessionalEngineer23/Smart-Home-Panel/README.md

 ![Light and OTBR Enclosure](images/Light_OTBR_Enclosure.png)

 A separate enclosure was designed for the light device and Thread Border Router hardware.
 This helped separate the main sensor panel from the smart home actuation and Thread testing hardware.

+Acknowledgements:
+While I didn't get the project to the level that I was initially hoping, I did manage to solve my problem of lights turning off when still present in a room, receiving alarms if someone occupies a room, room health monitoring and alerts.
+I learned a lot from this project.
+I realized how important project design and careful consideration are.
+Throughout the actual implementation of the project hardware I had unexpected issues like when I connected all my peripherals to my Esp32S3 devkit, my display was experiencing brownouts due to unstable current spikes in wifi / dips from the Esp32S3 voltage regulator.
+I decided to use a Buck Step down Converter in order to convert Higher voltages ranging from 12-5V to a stable 5V output.
+I read datasheets on how to implement one on a pcb and designed one accordingly with the specs provided by the datasheets, the ic module I used was the "name of ic" , it was suitable because it was capable of taking in 12V and stepping it down to 5V...
+I decided to use a buck converter because these are more power efficient compared to voltage regulators which release enerhy through heat when under high load.
+I didn't want my device to overheat and potentially catch fire considering that I was connecting many sensors and display with touch support.
+There were many problems throughout this project that I overcame, one noticable one was when I got my pcb manufactured I had no idea that the charge up time of the Buck converter circuit would cause my main Esp32S3 to not be able to start up correctly.

 ---